 Around 50% of all mobile searches are local.

-This is completely free, and it does not take much time to set up your business profile.
-Once you have claimed your listing using Google My Business, you will then need to optimise your page in order to get the best search engine results.
+This is completely free and takes hardly any time at all to set up.
+Once you’ve claimed your listing using Google My Business, you’ll need to optimise your page in order to get the best search engine results.

 If you haven't done so already, the first thing you should do is set up a free Gmail account.
-Because Gmail is part of Google's range of products, this will be very convenient, and will help you to better take advantage of the full range of Google's Internet marketing products: AdWords, Analytics, Webmaster Tools, and of course, Google My Business and Maps.
+Because Gmail is one of Google's products, it’ll come in handy and will help you to better take advantage of the full range of Google's Internet marketing products: AdWords, Analytics, Search Console (formerly Webmaster Tools), and of course, Google My Business and Maps.

 It’s vital you keep your Google Places listing updated, especially if your business moves to a new location.